 I’m an alternative cartoonist, the writer/artist of the bestselling nonfiction graphic novel A.D.: New Orleans After the Deluge (Smith Magazine, 2007–2008; Pantheon, 2009).
 In addition, I am the illustrator of the bestselling graphic nonfiction book The Influencing Machine: Brooke Gladstone on the Media (W.W.
 Norton, 2011).
-I am currently a Knight-Wallace Fellow in journalism at the University of Michigan.
+I was a 2012–2013 Knight-Wallace Fellow in journalism at the University of Michigan.

 I was awarded a publishing grant from the Xeric Foundation in 2004 for my first book, A Few Perfect Hours (and Other Stories from Southeast Asia & Central Europe).
 Other work of mine includes the series The Vagabonds.
 With writer R. Walker, I co-created the one-shot comic Titans of Finance: True Stories of Money & Business.
 With Dean Haspiel, I co-created the two-man anthology Keyhole.